avinaba123/RTL-Design-and-Synthesis-using-Sky130/README.md

 ## 5. Day 3:

 In Digital logic we know there are two types of logic namely combinational and sequential.
 We need to optimise the logic since we want to obtain the best design in terms of area and power savings.
-There are a variety of basic and sophisticated optimization techniques available, but we'll focus on constant propagation (which is a direct optimization technique) and boolean logic optimization here.
+There are a variety of basic and sophisticated optimization techniques (State Optimization, Cloaning Optimization, Retiming Optimization etc.) available, but we'll focus on constant propagation (which is a direct optimization technique) and boolean logic optimization here.

 ### Constant Propagation